neerajanil/DotaChatToDiscord/README.md

 \#clear

 ## How does it work
 It uses EasyHook library to inject DotaChatHook.dll into dota.
 DotaChatHook.dll then installs a local hook into the function in client.dll which is called when in game chat is received.
-The new function uses IPC to call the main console and the procceeds with the original function.
+The new function uses IPC to pass chat message the main console and then procceeds with the original function.

-The main function on receiving the IPC call proceeds to process the comman/send the chat to the discord webhook.
+The main function on receiving the IPC call proceeds to process the command/send the chat to the discord webhook/user.

 ## Learnings
 The hardest parts were